hiveot/hub/docs/INSTALL.md

 Note that hiveot doesn't need any of these to run.
 The binaries are self-contained.

-### Check Golang version 1.22 or higher
+### Check Golang version 1.25 or higher

-Verify a recent version of golang is installed, eg v1.22 or up
+Verify a recent version of golang is installed, eg v1.25 or up

 > go version

 Installing and upgrading golang is out of scope of these instructions.

 ### Setup Node v22

+(alternatives are considered - Deno or Bun)

 Install node version manager: